This post may contain affiliate links. Please see our disclosure policy.

-Crispy, golden potatoes, fried off in a pan and topped with the classic combination of smoked salmon and sour cream.
-This recipe for a Giant Skillet Potato Latke is so delicious and so simple too, as you make one large latke rather than many individuals.
-I love it for easy entertaining, if you have friends over for brunch for example, but it also makes a simple lunch too as it's quick to put together with minimal washing up.
+Crispy, golden potatoes, fried in a pan and topped with the classic combination of smoked salmon and sour cream.
+This recipe for a Giant Skillet Potato Latke is so delicious and so simple too, as you make one large latke rather than lots of small ones.
+I love it for easy entertaining, if you have friends over for brunch for example, but it also makes a simple lunch too as it’s quick to put together with minimal washing up.

 I love how it’s served here, with smoked salmon, sour cream, lemon and dill.
 The contrast of flavours and textures works so well.
 You’ve got the hot, crispy, crunchy potato, with the cool, creamy sour cream and the slightly salty salmon.
 It’s great hot from the pan but I also like it at room temperature too, which makes it even easier if making it for a large group.
 You could try other toppings such as melted cheese, poached or fried eggs, ham, or crispy bacon, if you would rather!